-- You will be fully weight-bearing in the walking boot and around post-op week 4 you may be allowed to transition into a supportive gym shoe.
-A compression stocking may be recommended for swelling. - You may increase the amount of activities that you do depending on your tolerance.
-Most people are able to return to work at this point if you haven't already.
+- You will be transitioning into a supportive shoe as tolerated once the incision is healed. - A compression stocking may be recommended for swelling. - You may increase the amount of activities that you do depending on your tolerance.
+Most people are able to return to work at this point if you haven't already. - It is normal for swelling to continue, so you may need a shoe that is slightly larger than your usual size.
+Otherwise, a comfortable shoe of your choice can be worn.
+Dress shoes may be uncomfortable until your swelling has subsided.